Most teams don’t struggle with leave compliance because they don’t care. They struggle because it isn’t built to be simple.

 But in practice?
 That’s where things start to break down.

 Most HR and benefits teams aren’t starting from zero.
-They know:

 The issue isn’t awareness.